muratbekj/Weather_Api_practical/README.md

 Create an account on https://openweathermap.org/ and get your API_KEY, With that, create a `API_KEY` file in the project directory and paste your api key in it

+This is not a personal project but more of a practices project, introduced to using Apis with Django and displayed it onto the views.
+No CSS built